Titanfall (video game): Reception

 Titanfall took over 60 awards at its E3 2013 reveal, including a record-breaking six E3 Critics Awards: Best in Show, Best Original Game, Best Console Game, Best PC Game, Best Action Game, and Best Online Multiplayer.
 The game also won Best in Show from IGN, Destructoid, Game Informer, and Electronic Gaming Monthly.
 Reporting for Polygon at E3, Arthur Gies praised the "dynamism" between the Titan's brute force and the pilots' objective-based stealth as the game's greatest asset.
 IGN's Ryan McCaffrey declared Titanfall both "Microsoft's killer app" and multiplayer gaming's "next big thing", adding, "You will buy an Xbox One for Titanfall, and you should."
 Forbes's Erik Kain similarly predicted the game to be a "huge selling point" for the Xbox One.
 The game won Best Next Generation Console Game and Best Xbox Game at Gamescom 2013.
 The game was introduced to Japan at the 2013 Tokyo Game Show, where the response was "overwhelmingly positive" and it won a Future Award.
 Titanfall won "Most Anticipated Game" at VGX 2013.
-Also, at the 2014 National Academy of Video Game Trade Reviewers (NAVGTR) awards the game won Game, Original Action and received three nominations: Original Dramatic Score, New IP (Stephen Barton), Control Precision (Earl Hammon Jr.) and Animation, Technical(Bruce Ferriz, Mark Grigsby, Paul Messerly).
+Also, at the 2014 National Academy of Video Game Trade Reviewers (NAVGTR) awards the game won Game, Original Action and received three nominations: Original Dramatic Score, New IP (Stephen Barton), Control Precision (Earl Hammon Jr.) and Animation, Technical (Bruce Ferriz, Mark Grigsby, Paul Messerly).
+During the 18th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Titanfall for "Action Game of the Year", "Outstanding Achievement in Animation", and "Outstanding Achievement in Game Design".
 Many critics considered Titanfall to be the next step for the first-person shooter genre, and the game received abundant "hype" and publicity from video game journalists.

-Titanfall received "generally favorable" reviews, according to review aggregator Metacritic.
+Titanfall received "generally favorable" reviews, according to review aggregator website Metacritic.
 Critics praised the game's pilot–Titan balance, its Smart Pistol, fast-paced player mobility, and accessibility for players of all skill sets.
 Reviewers complained that the AI grunts were too unintelligent, that private match and community support features were lacking, and that the game had shipped with too few multiplayer modes.
 Multiple reviewers cited the Titan's feeling of grandiosity in the player experience—specifically, the thrill of watching a summoned Titan fall from the sky, but also the feeling of entering the Titan exoskeleton and of scaling a Titan to take it down.